linnarsson-lab/loom-viewer/README.md

 * `loompy`, a Python library for creating and working with data in `.loom` format.
 * `loom-viewer`, a web app for browsing large single-cell RNA-seq datasets

 This repository is the loom-viewer part.
+Read more about .loom and loompy [here](https://github.com/linnarsson-lab/loompy).

 ## Installation